Careers at the Zoo

 Volunteering establishes you as a dedicated worker and gives you important job experience for future positions.
 Many facilities hire from their ranks of volunteers due to their experience and familiarity with the job.
 This will give you an inside track in a competitive market.

 There are many opportunities for young adults, college students and anyone interested in animals to volunteer at the Sacramento Zoo.
-Visit the Volunteer page for details.
+The Sacramento Zoo volunteer programs are currently on hiatus due to Covid-19.
+Please check back later for more information.